-- Start engine with the throttle advanced off idle (1/4 to 1/2 throttle).
-This will aid starting, especially in cold weather. - · Keep the battery fully charged. - Match crankcase oil viscosity to the ambient temperature, allowing the engine to crank faster and start easier. - Position the throttle control between half and full throttle, then stop the engine.
+- Start engine with the throttle advanced off idle to a mid-point (1/4 to 1/2) throttle setting.
+This will aid starting, especially in cold weather. - Keep the battery fully charged. - Match crankcase oil viscosity to the ambient temperature, allowing the engine to crank faster and start easier. - Position the throttle control between half and full throttle, then stop the engine.